SoSAFE! Information for Parents and Carers

 - Becoming close friends

-- Becoming boy/girlfriend
+- Becoming boyfriend/girlfriend

 - Becoming partners